Valletta Malta Travel Guide

 Valletta has numerous ways to immerse yourself in Maltese culture, from hands-on experiences to traditional performances.

 Manoel Theatre hosts a regular schedule of opera, classical music concerts, and plays.
 Għana (Maltese Folk Music) sometimes features at cultural events.
-Village feasts (festas) are multi-day events with street decorations, brass band marches, fireworks, and religious processions.
+Village feasts (festas) are multi-day events with street decorations, brass band marches, fireworks, and spiritual parades.

-Malta’s cultural calendar is packed with events throughout the year.
+Malta’s cultural calendar is packed with year-round events.
 Valletta Baroque Festival (January), Malta International Arts Festival (July), Notte Bianca (October), and Malta Fireworks Festival (April) in the Grand Harbour.

 Look for tours or experiences that highlight community engagement or offer insights into daily Maltese life beyond typical tourist attractions, fostering connections with locals and their way of life.